 Contract binding when the hammer falls

-The major difference between estate agent & property auction scotland conveyancing and an ordinary purchase or sale is that a binding contract is concluded when the hammer falls.
+The major difference between estate agents ayrshire & property auction scotland conveyancing and an ordinary purchase or sale is that a binding contract is concluded when the hammer falls.

 With a normal purchase, neither the buyer nor seller is committed to the sale until written contracts are concluded.
 So there will be a period after the buyers’ offer has been accepted when their conveyancing solicitor will be checking the seller’s title and making various searches and enquiries about the property.